aarkue/eXdpn/README.md

 #### Configuring the Mining Parameters ###
 Next, you can select the **parameters for the decision mining**.
 The techniques that should be used can be changed.
-By default, all available techniques (Decision Tree, Logistic Regression, Support-vector Machine (SVM), Neural Network) are selected.
+By default, all available techniques (Decision Tree, Logistic Regression, Support Vector Machine (SVM), Neural Network) are selected.

 In addition, the data on which the machine learning techniques will base their decisions can be configured.
 For that, you can choose for each of the following attribute type whether or not it should be considered in the decision mining: